The Children’s Room closes 15 minutes before the rest of the library.

 2. No library staff member is authorized to accept responsibility for the supervision or care for any minor child left alone or unattended at the Library at any time.

-3. No child under the age of 7 will be allowed on the computers without a parent or guardian seated with them.
+3. No child under the age of 8 will be allowed on the computers without a caregiver seated with them.